DimensionalDrift/Milestone_1-2/README.md

 ## Deployment

 Since this is only a static design preview the website only needs to be deployed using GitHub Pages.
 This was done by enabling the option in the GitHub repository and ensuring that the repository was structured correctly.
+There has been no significant changes between the development version and the hosted version on GitHub Pages.
 GitHub Pages has been used to host all versions of the website during development as it was the easiest way to lease with the client and showcase multiple designs.
 There is an example of a period where multiple designs were being considered for the layout of the front page that can be found [here](https://dimensionaldrift.github.io/Milestone_1/old/index_designtest.html).

 ## Credits